Merivale Molyneux: Family and education

 Born at Bransgore, Molyneux was the son of Rosa and Frederick Molyneux (a priest) and grandson of lawyer Echlin Molyneux; he was younger brother to Ernest, also a priest, who served as his commissary in Britain (1928–1932).
 Merivale was educated at Rossall School, and Keble College, Oxford (he graduated Bachelor of Arts {BA} in 1908 and proceeded Master of Arts (Oxford) {MA Oxon} in 1913), and trained for the ministry at Cuddesdon College.

 Early ministry

 He was made deacon at Advent 1909 (18 December) and ordained priest at Lent 1911 (12 March) — both times by William Boyd Carpenter, Bishop of Ripon, at Ripon Cathedral.
 His title (curacy) was of All Souls' Leeds, until 1913, when he returned to Cuddesdon as college Chaplain.
 During this time (the Great War), he was also a Chaplain to the Forces (CF) in Mesopotamia (1916–19): for which he was mentioned in despatches, made a Member of the Order of the British Empire (3 June 1918) and an honorary chaplain to the forces (Hon CF) in 1919.
 He had been in Mesopotamia for 3 years other than for 6 months leave in 1918 spent in Ceylon.
-He had spent much of his commission working in hospitalsHe served as Vicar of High Wycombe from 1920.
+He had spent much of his commission working in hospitals.
+He served as Vicar of High Wycombe from 1920.